Catalina's Personal Website: https://catalinadeonis.com

 Fall 2021 Office Hours:

 By appointment on Zoom, please email to schedule a meeting.

 MA, University of Montana, 2011

 BS, Northwestern University, 2009

-Dr. Catalina M. de Onís researches and teaches environmental and energy rhetorics, Latina/o/x communication, Puerto Rican studies, de/coloniality, instructional and applied communication, reproductive justice, and rhetorical field methods.
+Dr. Catalina M. de Onís researches and teaches environmental and energy communication and Latina/o/x communication, informed by rhetorical studies.
 One of her essays on Puerto Rico and the Hurricane María aftermath was published in the Journal of Applied Communication Research and received the 2019 Bill Eadie top scholarly article award for the National Communication Association's Applied Communication Division.
 She also received the 2015 Feminist Scholar of the Year award for her article on reproductive justice, borders, and translation in Women’s Studies in Communication.

-de Onís, Catalina M., Emilia Cubelos, and Maria Del Rocio Ortiz Chavarria.
-“Testing the Water: Critiquing Monolingualism and Militarization in Oregon’s Local Emergency Management.”
+de Onís, Catalina M., Emilia Cubelos, & Maria del Rocio Ortiz Chavarria. “‘No había humanidad’: Critiquing English Monolingualism and Other Entwined Systems of White Supremacy in Local Emergency Management Responses.”
 Social Justice: A Journal of Crime, Conflict & World Order, vol. 47, nos.
 1-2, 2021, pp. 135-170.

 de Onís, Catalina M., Hilda Lloréns y Ruth “Tata” Santiago. “¡Ustedes tienen que limpiar las cenizas e irse de Puerto Rico para siempre!:" la lucha por la justicia ambiental, climática y energética como trasfondo del verano de Revolución Boricua 2019.”
 El Verano Revolucionario Boricua 2019.
 Editora Educación Emergente, 2020.